yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/SGX/Overview.rst

 Please see the :doc:`Build_Guide` for more information about integration of this software stack into other ecosystems.

-Graphics Demos
+Graphics demos
 ==============

-Along with the graphics driver and userspace libraries, the SDK also includes example applications.
-Some of the demos are based on the IMG Native_SDK examples.
+Along with the graphics driver and user space libraries, the SDK also includes example applications.
+Some of the demos are from the IMG Native_SDK examples.

 The following demos are available to run under the Wayland windowing system.